Children in the Gaza war: Military detention

 Annually, the Israeli military arrests approximately 500 to 700 Palestinian children, all under the age of 18.
 As reported by Addameer, a Palestinian NGO, about 200 of these children remain incarcerated in Israeli prisons.
 Following the commencement of Israel's aggressive actions in Gaza on 7 October, there has been a noticeable surge in detentions - with over 450 children being taken into custody at various points, as stated by the Palestinian Commission for Detainees and Ex-Detainees Affairs.
 Since the year 2000, an estimated 13,000 children have been subject to arbitrary detention, interrogation, trial in military courts, and imprisonment.

 Many Palestinian children are detained in nighttime operations, with some being placed in administrative detention without a fair trial or formal charges.
 According to Lawyers for Palestinian Human Rights, there are numerous significant human rights issues associated with these procedures.

+In May 2024, the Israeli military publicly identified several Palestinian children, alleging that they had been acting as Hamas informants, leading the United Nations Special Rapporteur on the occupied Palestinian territories to state the Israeli army often forces detained Palestinian children to become informants.

 In April 2025, it was reported that Walid Ahmad was the first Palestinian child to die in Israeli prisons.
 Ahmad was arrested six months prior to his death and kept at the Megiddo Prison after being accused of throwing stones at soldiers in the occupied West Bank.